Voskresenka (Kyiv): History

-Voskresenka emerged on the base of former village Voskresenska Slobidka of Oster Povit of Chernigov Governorate of Russian empire.
+Voskresenka emerged on the base of former village Voskresenska Slobidka of Oster Povit of Chernigov Governorate of the Russian empire.

-One of the earliest owners of this land was prince and otaman of Cossacks of Ukrainian Rus Ostap Dashkevych of Orthodox Christian faith, descendant of Prince Rurik and Genghis, one of the founders of Army of Ukrainian Cossacks, defenders of lives and liberties of Ukrainian people of that time.
-He donated this lands to the Voskresenska Church (Church of Resurrection of Christ) at Podil in Kyiv from which the village, which emerged on these lands got its name.
+One of the earliest owners of this land was the prince and otaman of the Cossacks of Ukrainian Rus Ostap Dashkevych of Orthodox Christian faith, descendant of Prince Rurik and Genghis, one of the founders of the Army of Ukrainian Cossacks, defenders of lives and liberties of Ukrainian people of that time.
+He donated this lands to the Voskresenska Church (Church of Resurrection of Christ) at Podil in Kyiv from which the village got its name.